Prepare one good machine

 Driver matchLatitude 74*

-Keep deployable Windows images organized by name, category, operating system, technician, size, and history.
+Keep every deployable Windows setup organized by name, category, operating system, size, and history.

 Apply naming rules, organization settings, first-boot scripts, and other finish-work that normally happens by hand.